 Population by Country of Birth and Nationality

-Estimates of the population by Country of Birth and Nationality from the Annual Population Survey (APS) are published by the Office for National Statistics (ONS).
+Estimates of the population by Country of Birth and Nationality from the Annual Population Survey (APS).

 Marital Status Population Estimates Scotland